+QCI Interpret currently offers three different analysis pipelines: somatic, hereditary and hereditary genome.
+Which pipeline to use for the upload is specified for the analysis workflow in QCI Analyze.
+Table 3.1 variants, CNVs, and fusions are sent to QCI Interpret in a VCF file.

-- 1. To upload the variants of table 3.1, the detected CNVs when applicable, and/or the fusion events to QCI Interpret for GeneReader, click Upload. - 2.
-The QCI Interpret uploader will open in a separate browser tab.
+- 1. To upload the variants of table 3.1, CNVs when applicable, and/or the fusions to QCI Interpret for GeneReader, click Upload.
+A prompt for QCI Interpret login credentials will appear the first time a new QCI Analyze user clicks Upload.
+The credentials are saved and used for all subsequent uploads.
+If QCI Analyze users need to change their QCI Interpret login, the QCI Analyze administrator can use the action Remove Interpret Access (see the User Accounts section of this manual). - 2.
+For uploads to the QCI Interpret somatic and hereditary genome pipeline, the QCI Interpret uploader will open in a separate browser tab.
 If this does not happen automatically, check that your browser allows pop-ups, and that the QCI Interpret connection is configured appropriately as described in the QCI Interpretation configuration section of this manual.

+For uploads to the QCI Interpret hereditary genome pipeline, users can use the "QCI Interpret test" link or Go to button to get to the QCI Interpret Hereditary genome upload page.
+From here samples can be associated and QCI Interpret analysis initiated.

-Automatic login to QCI Interpret will not be performed for the QCI Analyze root user. - 3.
-QCI Interpret currently offers two different analysis pipelines: somatic and hereditary.
-Which pipeline to use for the upload is specified for the analysis workflow in QCI Analyze.
-VCF, detected CNVs and fusion events will be automatically specified in the Uploader. - 4.
-In the QCI Interpret uploader, metadata can be associated with the analysis results.
-If a test product profile has been specified for the analysis workflow (see the QCI Interpretation configuration section of this manual), the fields will be pre-filled. - 5.
-Go through the interview pages and finally click Submit.
-The metadata is uploaded the QCI Interpret together with the variants, CNVs and fusions.
+3. In the QCI Interpret uploader, metadata can be associated with the analysis results.
+If a test product profile has been specified for the analysis workflow (see the QCI Interpretation configuration section of this manual), the fields will be pre-filled.

-6. After a moment, the resulting OCI Interpret test will be displayed.
+- 4. Go through the interview pages and finally click Submit.
+The metadata is uploaded the QCI Interpret together with the QCI Analyze results. - 5.
+When ready, the resulting QCI Interpret test will be displayed.

-Once upload to QCI Interpret for GeneReader has been initialized from QCI Analyze, the status of the sample analysis in QCI Analyze is set to Uploaded to QCI Interpret.
-Users can access the interpretation report by clicking Go to from the report (Review page), or by following the "QCI Interpret test" hyperlink in the Sample analysis details panel (Analyses page).
-If the upload was not completed with clicking Submit on the last of the uploader interview pages, the link to QCI Interpret results test will open with an error message.
+Once upload to QCI Interpret for GeneReader has been initialized from QCI Analyze, the status of the sample analysis in QCI Analyze is set to Uploaded.
+The Sample analysis details panel will provide a link to the QCI Interpret test and display the status of that QCI Interpret test.
+Users can also access the QCI Interpret test by clicking Go to from the report (Review page).
+If the upload was not fully completed by clicking Submit on the last of the QCI Interpret uploader interview pages, the link to QCI Interpret results test will open with an error message.

 For information on how to use QCI Interpret for GeneReader, please refer to the QCI Interpret for GeneReader user documentation.